 Stoneface understood the importance of projecting the impression that he was a big-time kingpin with vast reach.
 One of his tricks was to go for pseudo-African clothing (for himself and his molls) and scenery, plus a throne.

 This made him seem majestic to many impoverished Harlemites.
-And many of the White people he dealt with would subconsciously assume that he was a brutal savage, not to be crossed.
+And many of the White people he dealt with would subconsciously (or not-so-subconsciously) assume that he was a brutal savage, not to be crossed.

-At other times, he went more for a jet-setting-businessman-in-an-expensive-suit power play.
+At other times, he went more for a jet-set-businessman-in-an-expensive-suit power play.
 Since he couldn’t set up a decor with extras and stuff.

 While in Nigeria, he grew a beard.

 In 1983, he looked different.
 His disfigurement was less visible.
-Presumably new treatments had appeared for his condition.
-And/or writer Steven Grant wasn’t enthusiastic about a physical handicap being an evil character’s hook.
+Presumably, new treatments had appeared for his condition.
+And/or the authors weren’t enthusiastic about a physical handicap being an evil character’s hook.

 Stoneface was also back to the pseudo-African vibe, but in a more modern manner.
 He seemed to go more for a charismatic pop-star/entertainer sort of high status.
 Albeit with a chin strap beard.